OpenMDAO/dymos/joss/paper.md

 Since the derivatives are needed to perform optimization, DAEs are more challenging to optimize.

 One relatively common use case for DAEs is differential inclusions, in which the state time-history is posed as a dynamic control and the traditional control schedule needed to achieve that time-history is found using a nonlinear solver within the dynamic model [@Seywald1994].
-For some problems differential inclusion provides a more natural and numerical beneficial design space for the optimizer to traverse, but the nonlinear solver poses numerical challenges for computing derivatives for the optimizer.
+For some problems differential inclusion provides a more natural and numerically beneficial design space for the optimizer to traverse, but the nonlinear solver poses numerical challenges for computing derivatives for the optimizer.
-A simple approach to this is to just finite-difference across the nonlinear solver, but this is has been shown to be expensive and numerically unstable[@gray2014derivatives].
+A simple approach to this is to just use finite-differences across the nonlinear solver, but this is has been shown to be expensive and numerically unstable[@gray2014derivatives].
 Another option, taken by some optimal control libraries, is to apply monolithic algorithmic differentiation[@griewank2003mathematical] across the nonlinear solver.
 While it does provide accurate derivatives, the monolithic approach is expensive and uses a lot of memory[@mader2008adjoint; @kenway2019effective].
 The most efficient approach is to use a pair of analytic derivative approaches called the direct and adjoint methods, which were unified into a single unified derivative equation (UDE) by Hwang and Martins[@hwang2018b].